danielharrell/open-eyes-lect-2017-18/Open.md

 ## States of Being {#being}

-And the parabola, thus understood, can serve as a geometric image for a more general problem, even predicament.
+And the parabola, thus understood, can serve as a geometric image for a more general predicament.
 For what if every way of being open were really a way of being closed that merely looked open?
 In light of this question, consider what I earlier called *states of being*: the open door of